lachrist/aran/README.md

 The code transformation performed by Aran essentially consists in inserting calls to functions called *traps* at [ESTree](https://github.com/estree/estree) nodes specified by the user.
 For instance, the expression `x + y` may be transformed into `META.binary("+", x, y, 123)`.
 The last argument passed to traps is always a *serial* number which uniquely identifies the node which triggered the trap.
-The object that contains traps is called the *advice* and the specification that characterizes what trap should be triggered on each node is called *pointcut*.
+The object that contains traps is called the *advice* and the specification that characterises what trap should be triggered on each node is called *pointcut*.
 The process of inserting trap calls based on a pointcut is called *weaving*.
 This terminology is borrowed from [aspect-oriented programming](https://en.wikipedia.org/wiki/Aspect-oriented_programming).
 [This page](https://lachrist.github.io/aran/dead-apply-factorial.html) demonstrates those concepts.